Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 	- Therefore, such instrumentation would execute multiple times per invocation.
 - This problem is addressed by allowing users to specify instrumentation locations in terms of the control flow graph (CFG) in addition to at the instruction level.

-Dyninst allows users to insert, remove, or modify instrumentation at any time in the execution continuum: pre-execution, efore code has executed for the first time,
+Dyninst allows users to insert, remove, or modify instrumentation at any time in the execution continuum: pre-execution (binary rewriting), before code has executed for the first time, r while the instrumented code is currently executing (dynamic instrumentation).